 The Director of Emergency Preparedness is responsible for maintaining the Statewide Mutual Aid Agreement with the Florida Division of Emergency Management.
 The Director of Emergency Preparedness is the primary college official authorized to coordinate CFK resources in accordance with the Statewide Mutual Aid Agreement.
-The Director Maintenance and the VP of Finance and Administration serve as the Director of Emergency Preparedness's backups for mutual aid requests.
-All requests for mutual aid must be approved by the College President or his/her designee.
+The Director of Facilities and the EVP & CFO serve as the Director of Emergency Preparedness's backups for mutual aid requests.
+All requests for mutual aid must be approved by the College President or designee.